 Some of the historical topics we cover will be big and familiar, and others will come from the tapestry of smaller, local events that changed American society and politics, then disappeared from our collective memory.
 The content and the contributors will be diverse.
 We’ll cover political, cultural and legal happenings, America’s changing role in the world and anything else that people who care about civic life might be discussing.
 The perspectives may surprise or challenge you, and often we’ll strive to offer multiple viewpoints on a controversy.

 Made by History is edited by a team of professional historians.
-Day-to-day, our editors are: Brian Rosenwald, a historian at the University of Pennsylvania; Carly Goodman, a visiting assistant professor of history at LaSalle University; and Kathryn Cramer Brownell, an associate professor of history at Purdue University.
+Day-to-day, our senior editors are: Brian Rosenwald, a historian at the University of Pennsylvania; Carly Goodman, an immigration historian; Kathryn Cramer Brownell, an associate professor of history at Purdue University.
+They are joined by editors Julio Capo Jr, an associate professor of history at Florida International University; Diana D’Amico Pawlewicz, an associate professor of education at the University of North Dakota; Stacie Taranto, an associate professor of history at Ramapo College; and Felicia Angeja Viator, an associate professor of history at San Francisco State University.
 Nicole Hemmer, a scholar and writer at Columbia University is a cofounder and editor emeritus.
 We can all be reached at email@example.com.

 As historians, we want to peel back the curtain around what historians do.
 Commentators often harangue the profession for going beyond teaching facts and dates.
 But that critique misunderstands our job.
 Historical analysis is as much about a way of thinking as it is about synthesizing facts and dates.
 Historians aim to make sense of the debates of the past — and spend much of their time debating what drove historical actors, and how and why historical moments unfolded the way they did.